Technical Reference for Cryptographic Controls Used in Configuration Manager

 When you use media to deploy operating systems and specify a password to protect the media, the environment variables are encrypted by using Advanced Encryption Standard (AES).
 Other data on the media, including packages and content for applications, is not encrypted.

-When you use cloud-based distribution points in Configuration Manager SP1, the content that you upload to these distribution points is encrypted by using Advanced Encryption Standard (AES) with a 256-bit key size.
+Beginning with System Center 2012 Configuration Manager SP1, when you use cloud-based distribution points, the content that you upload to these distribution points is encrypted by using Advanced Encryption Standard (AES) with a 256-bit key size.
 The content is re-encrypted whenever you update it.
 When clients download the content, it is encrypted and protected by the HTTPS connection.